 You never know what information is there until you have spoken to someone who has been there before you.
 That is why constant research and keeping your ear to the ground becomes part of your drive to improve the business.

 They say you can’t put a price on freedom.
 But if you look at where you came from, after so many years of not feeling like you’re getting anywhere in life.
-And you come out the other side, running a business you feel strongly about.
+And you come out the other side, running a business you feel strongly about as a freelancer.
 And you cannot sleep at night because you’re either so excited or anxious (both will happen).
 You will realize that what you have done is the greatest journey you will ever take.